 - Audit trails for tracking data manipulation and export procedures

 - Automated export procedures for seamless data downloads to common statistical packages (SPSS, SAS, Stata, R)

-- Procedures for importing data from external sources; and
+- Procedures for importing data from external sources

-Prior to deployment of the MCRU Research Participant Scheduling Portal, MCRU (Michigan Clinical Research Unit) used hospital patient scheduling systems for admitting research patients to various MCRU sites after investigators submitted their scheduling requests through phone/fax or e-mail.
-Research patient visit specific information and scheduling requests were still being collected and stored using paper and pen, resulting in human errors and data discrepancies.
-The PSP was designed to facilitate research patient scheduling and administrative workflow at MCRU.
+The PSP was designed to facilitate research participant scheduling and administrative workflow at MCRU (MICHR Clinical Research Unit).
 Using the portal, investigators are able to submit their scheduling requests online to MCRU staff without going through the hassle of phone/email or fax traffic.
 MCRU staff is able to see all requests on a dashboard with all relevant information validated through online form submission.
-Once the visit is approved by MCRU staff, a digital logbook entry is automatically created for each prospective patient visit.
-At the time of actual visit, MCRU staff is able to enter all research visit relevant information to a single data repository using the system which also allows advanced administrative reports to be generated in a faster and more reliable manner.
-For more information, please contact MICHR Support.
+Once the visit is approved by MCRU staff, a digital logbook entry is automatically created for each prospective study participant visit.
+At the time of the actual visit, MCRU staff is able to enter all research visit information to a single data repository using the system.
+The PSP also allows advanced administrative reports to be generated in a faster and more reliable manner.

 - Vendor management for version releases and upgrades of the application

-- Escalation and triage of support requests, as appropriate; including security issues
+- Escalation and triage of support requests, as appropriate

 - Request Customer Support here:[ APPLICATION SUPPORT REQUEST ]